hyperledger-labs/perun-doc/source/concepts/protocols.rst

 The channel proposal protocol is same for all for three types of channels.
-However, the ``parent layer`` used for funding and the funding protocol are different.
+However, the ``parent layer`` used for funding and the funding protocol are

-The ``parent layer`` in case of
+different:

-1. Ledger channel is blockchain.
+1. for ledger channels it is the blockchain,
-2. Sub-channel is ledger channel between the same participants.
+2. for sub-channels it is the ledger channel between the same participants, and
-3. Virtual channel is two ledger channels: between each of the channel participants and a common intermediary.
+3. for virtual channels the ``parent layer`` consists of the two ledger channels between each of the channel participants and a common intermediary.

 The funding protocol for each type of channel is described in detail in